emmanueljs1/nbe/NbE.lagda.md

 Agda, the algorithm may seem to become less intuitive, but it will still be based on this initial idea.

-### System T
+### Syntax

-Before going into the algorithm itself, we will embed the language for which we will be defining the algorithm: System T. System T is a small language with natural numbers, higher-order functions, and primitive recursion.
+Before going into the algorithm itself, we will embed the language for which we will be defining the algorithm: the simply-typed lambda calculus with unit as a base type.

 <!---
 ### Imports